Gab-San/niri-configuration/README.md

 My layout is minimal, nothing fancy cause I don't want many distractions.
 Due to this, I have also turned off most of the animation this amazing window manager offers.

+---

+The background picture is a steam wallpaper bought with steam points